 The 2005-2006 Georgia District Board, when deciding on the next goal for the Youth Homes, realized that each of the campuses had a place for residents to go to fulfill their spiritual needs- every campus except one.
 It was decided that the next project would be called the “Essential Piece” as the District set out to build a chapel at the Pineland campus of the Georgia Sheriffs Youth Homes.
 Through the help of Key Clubs from around the state, the Georgia District broke numerous fundraising records and was able to complete the project in just 3 years.
 The Georgia District of Key Club chapel was dedicated in 2007, answering the call once again for the Youth Homes.

 In 2009, the District Board received word that the residents at the Pineland campus of the youth homes had outgrown their current learning center- the same one that Key Clubbers built more than 15 years prior to that time.
 It was decided that the Georgia District would continue “Living the Legacy” and take on the challenge of raising $150,000 to expand the learning center so that each resident would have the same opportunities to succeed in life as each and every member of our organization.
 The Georgia District finally reached the goal and ended the “March to 150” by surpassing the goal of $25,000 and raising $60,000 during the 2013 – 2014 year.
 This remarkable achievement once again proved that nothing is too ambitious for the Mighty Georgia District.
-The Pineland campus Education Center expansion was finished with the funds raised over the past 5 years.
+The Pineland campus Education Center expansion was finished with the funds raised by Key Club members.